TomasVotruba/bladestan/README.md

 ### Known issues / TODOs

-- [ ] In error formatter relative paths for templates can be displayed, instead of just file name.
 - [ ] Custom directives are not supported.
 Can be supported by custom bootstrap file maybe.
 - [ ] Blade components are not analyzed.
 Support for it will come soon.